What is CPU virtualization?

 One use of CPU virtualization is to allow two different operating systems to run at the same time.
 For example, an Apple computer can also use virtualization to run a version of Windows®, allowing the user to run proprietary Windows® applications.
 Also, a Linux-based computer can run Windows® through virtualization.
 You can also use CPU virtualization to run Windows® on a Mac® or Linux PC, or to run Mac OS® and Linux at the same time.

-See also What is a network server?
+See also What is a computer?

 Another benefit of virtualization is that it allows a single computer to be used by multiple people at the same time.
 This would work with a machine with a CPU running virtualization software and then the machine connected to multiple “tables” each with a keyboard, mouse, and monitor.
 Each user would be running their own copy of the operating system through the same CPU.
 This configuration is particularly popular in places like schools in developing markets where budgets are tight.
 It works best when users are primarily running applications with relatively low processing demands, such as web browsing and word processing.